 David Williams, Project Leader

-PAHs are environmental contaminants prevalent at Superfund Sites and represent 3 top 10 most hazardous substances (as listed in teh ATSDR Priority List of Hazardous Substances).
+PAHs are environmental contaminants prevalent at Superfund Sites and represent 3 top 10 most hazardous substances (as listed in the ATSDR Priority List of Hazardous Substances).
 A major obstacle for regulator agencies is lack of human data.
 We will characterize uptake/elimination of Benzo[a]pyrene (BaP) in humans at environmental levels and identify susceptible individuals.
 This project provides critical data for health risk from environmental exposure to PAHs.

 Project 2 – Cross-Species and Life Stage Comparisons of PAH Dosimetry